Brightscout/mattermost-test-management/data/test-cases/plugins/jira/jira-server/jira-subscriptions/Pagination_for_project_list.md

 The list should be able to properly fetch and display all the projects added to the Jira account on MM.
 After step 2, The list should be able to properly fetch and display all the projects added to the Jira account on MM.
-After step 3, The list should be able to properly fetch and display all the projects added to the Jira account on MM.
+After step 3, The list should be sorted in ascending order with respect to the projects added to the Jira account on MM.